louketo/louketo-proxy/README.md

-   --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --enable-refresh-tokens             enables the handling of the refresh tokens --secure-cookie                     enforces the cookie to be secure, default to true --cookie-access-name value          the name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         the name of the cookie used to hold the encrypted refresh token (default: "kc-state") --encryption-key value              the encryption key used to encrpytion the session state
+   --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --enable-refresh-tokens             enables the handling of the refresh tokens --secure-cookie                     enforces the cookie to be secure, default to true --cookie-domain value               a domain the access cookie is available to, defaults host header --cookie-access-name value          the name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         the name of the cookie used to hold the encrypted refresh token (default: "kc-state") --encryption-key value              the encryption key used to encrpytion the session state